sderosiaux/golb/pages/2015-02-09-react-tips/index.md

 If we know a component does not need to pass through `render()` because its state didn't change (in case its parent re-`render()` itself, that calls `render()` on every of its children by default), we should consider implementing `shouldComponentUpdate`.

-That could give you a big performance boost because you just say to React: *don't bother with your virtual DOM, I know what I'm doing, just forget about me!*.
+That could give us a big performance boost because we are just saying to React: *don't bother with your virtual DOM, I know what I'm doing, just forget about me!*.

 In a general manner, this method should always be implemented to shortcut the more `render()` we can.